 3. Foreign Body or Disease

-If a kitty has a disease, like my sister’s Addie who’s insides had split open and needed emergency surgery, they might foam at the mouth.If you see your cat drooling, a foreign body is the first thing you should be looking for when you examine its mouth.
-Click To Tweet
+If a kitty has a disease, like my sister’s cat – Addie, whose insides had split open and needed emergency surgery, they might foam at the mouth.
+Read the story of a cat named Fiona, who had a mysterious foreign body.

 4. Trauma to the Oral Cavity

-When cats get hit by cars or when they get into fights, they often get injuries of the oral cavity, which is usually associated with heavy drooling.
-Here are some of the most common situations:
+When cats get hit by cars or get into fights, they often get injuries to the oral cavity, which is usually associated with heavy drooling.

 5. Esophageal Issues